eduardojvendruscolo/metadata-school-registration/README.md

 Clone this application on a folder in a local machine, inside the folder user the following commands:

-package the application
+* package the application
 ```shell
 mvn package
 ```

-build the application docker image
+* build the application docker image
 ```shell
 docker build -t api.school .
 ```

-start the docker containers with docker-compose
+* start the docker containers with docker-compose
 ```shell
 docker-compose up -d
 ```

-After completed these commands, you should have the two containers up and running and the application listening to url and Swagger with the documentation of API available as well.
+After completed these commands, you should have the two containers up and running and the application listening to URL and Swagger with the documentation of API available as well.
 - [http://localhost:8080](http://localhost:8080)
 - [http://localhost:8080/swagger-ui/#/](http://localhost:8080/swagger-ui/#/)